Siege of Eastern Ghouta: History

-In mid-2017, the main rebel faction in the area was Jaysh al-Islam, based in Douma (with an estimated 10–15,000 fighters in the region in early 2018).
+By mid-2017, the main rebel faction in the area was Jaysh al-Islam, based in Douma (with an estimated 10–15,000 fighters in the region in early 2018).
 The second largest was Faylaq al-Rahman, an official affiliate of the Free Syrian Army (FSA), controlling much of central and western parts of Ghouta, including the Jobar and Ain Terma districts.
 Ahrar al-Sham (based in Harasta) and Tahrir al-Sham (HTS – controlling smaller districts such as Arbin, al-Ashari and Beit Nayim, with an estimated strength in the area of 500 in February 2018) had a far smaller presence.

-In August 2013, the area was subjected to a chemical attack that killed hundreds of people, after which an agreement was made to ban chemical weapons in Syria.
-From 14 to 30 November 2017, the Russian-Syrian forces conducted more than 400 airstrikes in the area, hitting markets, schools and houses, and during some of those airstrikes allegedly using banned cluster munition.
+In August 2013, the area was subjected to the infamous Ghouta chemical attack that killed hundreds of people, after which an agreement was made to ban chemical weapons in Syria.
+From 14 to 30 November 2017, Russian and Syrian forces conducted more than 400 airstrikes in the region in its battle against the rebels, often hitting markets, schools and houses.
+Some of those airstrikes allegedly using banned cluster munition.

 Despite efforts at turning Ghouta into a de-escalation zone, reports of bombs allegedly containing weaponised chlorine were registered again in early 2018.
 By January 2018, the area had only a single doctor per 3,600 people.

-Inter-rebel fighting in 2016 and once again in 2017 deteriorated the situation even further, showing a lack of unity among the rebel groups.
+In April and May of 2016, the situation deteriorated further as rebels in Eastern Ghouta engaged in a violent conflict amongst themselves.
+The conflict pitted the Qatari-backed Al-Rahman legion, allied with Ahrar al-Sham and elements of Jabhat al-Nusra (Syria's main Al-Qaeda affiliate) against the more dominant Saudi-backed Jaysh al-Islam.
+Another inter-rebel conflict erupted in 2017 between Hay'at Tahrir al-Sham allied with the Al-Rahman legion against Jaysh al-Islam, with Ahrar al-Sham mostly staying on the sidelines.
+The conflicts underscored the lack of unity among rebel groups, with civilians caught in the crossfire, costing the factions much local support and helped hasten governmental victories against the rebel-held enclave.